luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 ###########

-Running the demo for the first time, the script will compile and download a default `mobilenet-ssd` model, configure the DepthAI device and then show a default :code:`color` preview that will contain a scaled preview from the RGB camera from your device.
+Running the demo for the first time, the script will compile and download a default `mobilenet-ssd` model, configure the OAK camera and then show a default :code:`color` preview that will contain a scaled preview from the RGB camera from your device.

 .. image:: https://user-images.githubusercontent.com/5244214/142722740-47e545b7-c7fe-4132-9704-ae3b47d60957.png
   :alt: Default run